SumiSastri/react-forms-hub/README.md

 ### Project goals

-This is an experimental, personal side-project to understand forms with React/ React-Hooks / React-Redux, TypeScript, front-end validation and testing-libraries.
+I would like this to be my one-stop shop to reference as a resource for form-creation using React as a library.
+It is a work-in-progress side-project that I will update intermittently.

-It is a work-in-progress side-project, where I update sections as I learn and understand how each of the moving parts work in conjunction with each-other.
+More detailed documentation in the filepath[src/components/docs]

 ### Dependency list